ccf-tfehlmann/ibdplexus/vignettes/risk-med-journey.md

 reported medication end date for one anti-TNF medication and another anti-TNF medication was started, then the day before the start date of the next anti-TNF is used as the medication end date for the prior medication.
+The column END\_DATE\_IMPUTED will be 1 for these rows.

+For Natalizumab and Infliximab there was no option on the RISK case report form to report the medication end date.
+If the end date for these medications was not imputed because of the start of another anti-TNF medication, the last reported medication administered date is used as the medication end date.
+The column END\_DATE\_IMPUTED will be 1 for these rows.

-#### Overlapping Medications
+### Overlapping Medications

 Medications are considered overlapping if there is at least 1 day where the medication intervals overlap.
-If a medication was started on the same day another medication was stopped, these medications are not considered overlapping.
+If a medication was started on the same day of another medication end date, these medications are not considered overlapping.